GandhiCloudLab/ibm-container-registry/02-push-image-to-registry/readme.md

 ####  images

-Here is the registry images available as of now.
+Here are images available in the registry as of now.

 <img src="images/42-registry-images-2.png" >